-1. Check what you already have in your closet.
-The majority of costumes are purchased new and only worn once before being discarded, and are typically made from non-recyclable, synthetic materials.
+3. Check what you already have in your closet: The majority of costumes are purchased new and only worn once before being discarded, and are typically made from non-recyclable, synthetic materials.
 Before buying new costumes, check your existing wardrobe for options.
-Upcycle old clothes with your sewing skills or attach other accessories, let your creativity flow!
+Upcycle old clothes with your sewing skills or add other accessories; let your creativity flow!

-3. If you're buying a new costume, consider pieces that would fit more than one character.
-For example, a long black dress can be used to portray a witch, a vampire, Morticia Addams, or an evil fairytale villain.
+5. If you're buying a new costume, consider pieces that would fit more than one character: For example, a long black dress can be used to portray a witch, a vampire, Morticia Addams, or an evil fairytale villain.
 Just style it differently every year!

-4. Consider the packaging for your candy.
-“Confectionery wrappers are usually made of mixed materials and difficult to recycle, and since they are generally small, they can be easy to lose and end up as litter,” explains Zara Lauder, Senior Communication Manager at TOMRA Collection, which provides reverse vending machines for collecting drink containers for recycling.
+6. Consider the packaging for your candy: “Confectionery wrappers are usually made of mixed materials and difficult to recycle.
+And, since they are generally small, they can be easy to lose and end up as litter,” explains Zara Lauder at TOMRA Collection.
 “Check your local guides for how to sort sweets and lolly wrappers in your region to make sure to dispose of them properly.
-Otherwise, choose candy that comes in recyclable packaging, like cardboard.”
+Otherwise, choose candy that comes in more easily recyclable packaging, like cardboard.”

-5. Put home-made treats in sustainable packaging.
-If you’ll be making your own Halloween treats to exchange with family and friends, help cut down the trick-or-treat waste by using reusable or recyclable wrapping.
+7. Put home-made treats in sustainable packaging: If you’ll be making your own Halloween treats to exchange with family and friends, help cut down waste by using reusable or recyclable wrapping.
 For example, you can bake your own Halloween cookies and place them in little paper boxes.

-6. Make your own trick-or-treat bag.
-You can upcycle an old pillowcase or bag by redecorating or painting it to suit the Halloween mood!
+8. Make your own trick-or-treat bag: You can upcycle an old pillowcase or bag by decorating or painting it to suit the Halloween mood!
 The treats bag can be stored away after the occasion and used again next year.

-7. Upcycle DIY decorations from old textiles.
-Decorations made of textiles can be stored and used again in the coming years.
+9. Upcycle DIY decorations from old textiles.
 Use old black socks to create spiders or bats, torn stockings to hang as cobwebs, or old white bedsheets as ghosts.
 If you don't have what you need on hand, again look at buying second hand or swapping decorations with friends and family.
+Decorations can be stored and used again in the coming years.